School Site Council & ELAC

 English Learners Advisory Committee (ELAC) Agenda

-2. Review Function and Overview of the School Site Council (SSC) and English Learners Advisory Committee (ELAC)
+2. Power Point - Function and Overview of the School Site Council (SSC) and English Learners Advisory Committee (ELAC)

 · Measure effectiveness of improvement strategies at the school